SRH-Heidelberg-University/Mistral-Finetune/README.md

 # Mistral Finetune

-Let's get started on how to finetune the mistral model,
+Now let's begin the process of optimizing the Mistral model,

 ## Getting Started
 To get a working instance of Mistral Finetune for development and testing purposes, follow the below instructions.